our locations:

 JCC Brooklyn Summer Day Camp’s location and facilities lend themselves to social distancing.
 The Fort Hamilton Army Base in Bay Ridge gives us 177 acres of usable space, which includes sports fields, two outdoor swimming pools, indoor gyms, theater, bowling alley, and bike trails.
 This amount of space — a rare commodity in Brooklyn — allows us to place campers in groups of no more than 15*, rotating between indoor and outdoor activities every hour.
 Separating groups into different zones will help to ensure limited contact with other campers and will help to effectively contain any potential spread of the virus.

-*subject to CDC guidelines
+*subject to Department of Health guidelines

 Our top priority remains the safety of our campers and staff.
 Guidelines are constantly being updated and we will keep families up to date with changes.
 In 2020, the following applied and will continue unless otherwise noted in future publications: